celestiaorg/CIPs/cips/cip-tx-limits.md

 ## Specification

-1. Transaction size is limited to 2MiB by setting the versioned parameter `MaxTxSize` to 2097152 (2MiB in bytes).
+1. Set the versioned parameter `MaxTxSize` to 2097152 (2MiB in bytes).
-2. From version v3 and above, in `CheckTx`, `PrepareProposal`, and `ProcessProposal`, each transaction's size is checked against the `appconsts.MaxTxSize` threshold.
+2. From version v3 and above, enforce this limit in `CheckTx`, `PrepareProposal`, and `ProcessProposal`.
+3. Transactions exceeding this limit will be rejected or excluded at all stages, from initial submission to execution.

 ## Rationale

-To set the transaction size limit to 2MiB, even with 8MiB blocks, to prevent issues with gossiping large transactions.
-Gossiping an 8MiB transaction without chunking could be detrimental to the network.
+1. To prevent issues with gossiping large transactions, even with 8MiB blocks.
+2. Gossiping an 8MiB transaction without chunking could be detrimental to the network.
+3. This change ensures network stability and efficient transaction processing.

 ## Backwards Compatibility

-This proposal is meant to be included with v3 and the Ginger Network Upgrade.
+This proposal is meant to be included with v3 and the [Ginger Network Upgrade](./cip-25.md).
 It is a consensus-breaking change.

 ## Security Considerations

-This proposal does not introduce new security risks but impacts network behavior and user experience.
+While this proposal doesn't introduce new security risks, it significantly impacts network behavior and transaction processing, which must be carefully considered during implementation.

 ## Copyright